FINANCIAL PRODUCTS

 Legislation

-Fixed income instruments are issued under specific legislation, which determines who will intervene in the event of default.
-This jurisdiction may be a local or foreign court, as stipulated in the issue.
+Fixed income instruments are issued under specific legislation, which determines the authority responsible for interventions in the event of payment default.
+This jurisdiction may be a local or foreign court, as stipulated within the issuance terms.

 Advantages of investing in Fixed Income instruments